Almarch/ArduinoGotchi/README.md

 | VDD            | 3V3  |
 | Ground         | G    |

 VDD is distributed the push buttons and to the screen.
-More info about this mapping can be read [here](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/).
+More info about the setup can be accessed [here](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/).

 /!\ the device doesn't start well when D4 is connected.
 If the issue occurs, unplug D4, start the device, and plug D4.